ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 boundaries defined by the PPM task's parameters.
 Namely, it checks that both `batch_interval.start` and `batch_interval.duration` are divisible by `min_batch_duration` and that `batch_interval.duration >= min_batch_duration`.
-Unless both these conditions are true, it aborts and alerts the peer with "invalid batch interval".
+Unless both these conditions are true, the aggregator MUST abort and alert its peer with error "batchInvalid".

 Next, the aggregator checks that the request respects the generic privacy parameters of the PPM task.
 Let `X` denote the set of reports for which the aggregator has recovered a valid output share and which fall in the batch interval of the request.

-* If `len(X) < min_batch_size`, then the aggregator aborts and alerts the peer
+* If `len(X) < min_batch_size`, then the aggregator MUST abort and alert its
-  with "insufficient batch size".
+  peer with "insufficientBatchSize".
 * The aggregator keeps track of the number of times each report was added to the batch of an AggregateShareReq.
-If any report in `X` was added to at least `max_batch_lifetime` previous batches, then the helper aborts and alerts the peer with "request exceeds the batch's privacy budget".
+If any report in `X` was added to at least `max_batch_lifetime` previous batches, then the aggregator MUST abort and alert the peer with "batchLifetimeExceeded".

 ### Anti-replay {#anti-replay}